Product type

 In call-by-value programming languages, a product type can be interpreted as a set of pairs whose first component is a value in the first type and whose second component is a value in the second type.
 In short, it is a cartesian product and it corresponds to a product in the category of types.

 Most functional programming languages have a primitive notion of product type.
-For instance, the product of type1, ..., typen is written type1*...*typen in ML and (type1,...,typen) in Haskell.
-In both these languages, tuples are written (v1,...,vn) and the components of a tuple are extracted by pattern-matching.
+For instance, the product $T_1 \times T_2 \times ... \times T_n$ is written T1 * T2 * ... * Tn in ML and (T1, T2, ..., Tn) in Haskell.
+In both these languages, tuples are written (v1, v2, ..., vn) and the components of a tuple are extracted by pattern-matching.
 Additionally, many functional programming languages provide more general algebraic data types, which extend both product and sum types.
 Product types are the dual of sum types.